 When you drag yourself out of that dark hole fighting, I can’t help but feel proud.
 So if you let me, I can inspire you, too.

 Think about it.
 So many talented people suffer under my weight but go on to make great music, paint beautiful pictures, or write inspiring literature.
 Some don’t win, but most do.
-The choice is yours.
+And think of all the gifts left to us by those who live with me in their life.